© dpa

 The seven-day ticket allows one passenger to travel for a flat rate from time of validation for 7 consecutive days until midnight at the end of the 7th day.

 Tickets for public transport can be purchased at the multilingual ticket machines located on the platforms of S-Bahn and subway stations.
-On buses, fares are paid to the bus driver, on trams at the ticket machines inside the trains.
+On buses, fares are paid to the bus driver.
+German girocards and major credit cards, the Apple or Google Pay digital services and the rechargeable BVG credit card can be used for payment.
+It is not possible to pay with cash on the bus.
+On trams, there are ticket machines for buying tickets on the spot.
 In larger stations, the S-Bahn and the BVG also provide ticket counters.
 Tickets can also be purchased via the free BVG app.

 Before the journey starts, tickets must be validated by stamping them at the yellow or red boxes located on S-Bahn and subway platforms and inside buses or trams.
 In case of inspection, a ticket that is not stamped is not valid.